cglmoocs/bdaafall2015/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+Assignment #5: Homework H4 and Discussion D5
+===============================================================================
+..
 Homework H4: Get your software set up for later lectures and final project
-===============================================================================

 First some background: You will need modest software for some of lectures and homeworks.
 This can be most easily done in Python but Java is also possible; no